JoinColony/colonyNetwork/docs/_Docs_Upgrades.md

 ![EtherRouter](img/delegateProxyCallchain_1.png)

 This pattern enables both fine-grained control of permissions for individual functions (see below), well as eternal backwards-compatibility following network upgrades.
-To learn more about planned upgrades to the Colony Network, please see [Releases](/colonynetwork/docs-releases/).